Thewbi/ep4ce6/README.md

 does not work!

 The solution I found was to use a ClockDivider design which has the 50Mhz hardware clock as input and produces a 10Mhz output "software" clock as output.
-This 10Mhz clock using a baudrate of 10000000 / 115200 = 87 makes the UART work!
+This 10Mhz clock using a baudrate of 115200 and a CLOCKS_PER_BIT vaue of 10000000 / 115200 = 87 makes the UART work!

 The sample code is available inside the UART subfolder.